MarVasily/retail-EDA-analysis/README.md

-📊 Retail Performance Analysis (EDA Project)
+📊 Retail Performance Analysis (EDA Project / Version 1.1)

 This project presents an exploratory data analysis (EDA) of a large retail shopping center with a focus on tenant performance and operational indicators.